 The reforms introduced in 1912 remained largely in place until the 1950s.
-By 1961 the economy had been booming for 20 years and the state’s activities had expanded enormously.
-Prime Minister Keith Holyoake felt it was time that the state services were reviewed again.
+By 1961 the economy had been booming for more than 20 years and the state’s activities had expanded enormously.
+Incoming Prime Minister Keith Holyoake felt it was time that the state services were reviewed again.

 The typed record of the evidence heard by the McCarthy Commission in 1962 was 5,524 pages long.

 The royal commission appointed in mid-1961 was chaired by Justice Thaddeus McCarthy.
 Fifty years earlier the Hunt Commission had emphasised the need for ‘consistent, service-wide personnel management’,2 tackled political patronage, and stopped the process of ‘backdoor’ appointments to public service posts.
 The McCarthy Commission, however, was tasked with promoting ‘efficiency, economy and improved service in the discharge of public business.’3